takelwerk/takelage-var/README.md

 The pytest plugin takeltest provides helper functions and fixtures to facilitate the use of molecule and testinfra.
-It provides access to variables and secrets and helps to not only to unit test your ansible roles but to integration and system test your whole ansible project.
+It provides access to variables and secrets and helps to not only unit test your ansible roles but to integration and system test your whole ansible project.

 testinfra wraps